hartleybrody/flask-boilerplate/readme.md

 {{APP_BLURB}}

 ### Install python dependencies
-This project assumes you already have [virtualenv, virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [autoenv](https://github.com/kennethreitz/autoenv) installed globally on your system.
+This project assumes you already have [direnv](https://github.com/direnv/direnv) installed globally on your system.

-First, create a new virtual environment using python3:

-    mkvirtualenv -p python3 {{APP_SLUG}}

-Then, install the required python dependencies
+    brew install direnv

+The first time you `cd` into the project directory, direnv will take a minute to set things up, including automatically creating a new virtual environment.

+Once it's done, install the essential libraries for this project.

     pip install -r requirements.txt

+Optional: Once installed, you can snapshot the version of each library and override the contents of that file by pinning their version numbers

+    pip freeze > requirements.txt

 ### Setup local postgres database
 Create the database locally